 So what does this look like in day to day life?

 Needs of Grieving Teens and Ways to Support Them

 Where did everyone go?
 How grief affects connections with family and friends.

 This episode grew out of a few questions from the community –

 Grief affects our connections with others in many ways.
 Loss can foster a greater closeness with family and friends and it can also wreak havoc on existing relationships, leaving people unsure and disappointed.
 Many factors contribute to changes in relationships, particularly the role that the person who died played in your family and friend constellation.
-For some grieving people, especially children and teens, it can feel more comfortable talking with those they aren’t close with, including those who didn’t know the person who died.
+For some grieving people, especially children and teens, it can feel more comfortable talking with those they aren’t close to, including those who didn’t know the person who died.